guilllex/ds/README.md

-# ds
 Docking Station is a python base application to run and manage Docker containers

-Thechnology used:
+# Thechnology used:

   Python
   Mongodb
   Docker

-In Docking Station you can:
+# In Docking Station you can:

-- creater multiple profile of Docker
-- save profiles to db
-- run Docker
-- stop Docker
-- display info of running Dockers
+  creater multiple profile of Docker save profiles to db run Docker stop Docker display info of running Dockers

-Using Docking Station:
+# Using Docking Station:

+- run it

-# ds
+ds

-For help:
+- get help

-# ds --help
+ds --help